iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted141008/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 1 reviews"/>
 </p>

+> I work at the post office and we had 3 positive results and I never received 1 alert from this app<br> :date: __2021-01-09 02:58:01__

+> Constantly alerts if you ever have gps or bluetooth off so if it ever tries to give me a virus alert, I won't notice it.
+Update: I don't care about data or battery.
+I turn things off because I don't want internet dog food ads for driving past a pet store and I only go out once a week for groceries; no guests.<br> :date: __2021-01-07 15:44:25__

+> I am a healthcare worker who has been exposed to numerous COVID positive patients but am told on a daily basis that I have had No Recent Exposures.
+Hmmm.<br> :date: __2021-01-06 18:04:42__

+> I came into contact with 2 people for a few hrs that tested positive 2 days later.
+They both have this app..
+They were both called by the health dept and neither of them were asked about the App or given a code.
+None of us were aware that you had to be given a code?<br> :date: __2021-01-06 08:14:32__

+> No code.
+Can't make it work.
+UPDATE: According to developer reply, I should have gotten a code from health Dept...
+I did not.
+I did an online interview a month after having covid-19, but no code.<br> :date: __2021-01-04 21:10:20__

+> JUST TO GIVE ME MY PRIZES ALREADY.
+I WANT TO BE RELEASED FROM THIS STATE OF HELL<br> :date: __2021-01-04 01:36:08__

 > Wow, they really thought this would work??? 🙄<br> :date: __2021-01-01 00:46:38__

 > doesn't allow me? to turn on ，keep asking try again.
 NOT be able to use it. useless.<br> :date: __2020-12-31 05:58:54__